alexlarcheveque-zz/alexlarcheveque/README.md

 ## Alex Larcheveque 🤓

-Hi, I'm Alex - A Software Engineer at Provivi, a biotechnology startup.
-At Provivi, we are a team of 3 software engineers, and I am a full stack engineer with an emphasis on the front-end.
-We use Angular, Java, Spring Boot, Hibernate, and MySQL for our tech stack.
+Hi, I'm Alex - A Software Engineer at Ruggable, an e-commerce comapany.

 You can check out my Github profile, which is full of hobby-projects that allow me to keep up with the latest technologies.
 Feel free to check them out and any constructive feedback would be great!